TheRadBass/Flexbox-Interactive-Guide/README.md

 ## Approach

-The guide follows very closely what's covered in the CSS Tricks's guide, showing the theory first, and then some interactive examples to give deeper visual aid in hopes of achieving a better understanding of the Flexbox module.
+The guide follows very closely what's covered in the CSS Tricks's guide, showing the theory first, and then some interactive examples to give deeper visual aid, in hope of achieving a better understanding of the Flexbox module.

 ## Do you see something that could be improved?